-In relation to share capital issued during the current year the following must be disclosed:
+In relation to share capital issued during the reporting period the following must be disclosed:

-- number and type of shares issued; - share premium (if applicable) arising on the shares issued; - total amount raised as a result of the issuing of shares; - reason for the issuing of new shares.
+- Number and type of shares issued; - Share premium (if applicable) arising on the shares issued; - Total amount raised as a result of the issuing of shares; - Reason for the issuing of new shares.

-ii) Other reserves
+ii) Revaluation reserves

-Where items of property, stadium and equipment are stated at revalued amounts, the revaluation surplus, indicating the change for the period and any restrictions on the distribution of the balance to shareholders, must be disclosed.
+Where items of property, stadium, equipment and/or intangible assets are stated at revalued amounts, the revaluation surplus, indicating the change for the reporting period and any restrictions on the distribution of the balance to shareholders, must be disclosed.